Thumb Base Arthritis

 Non-surgical treatment options include simple painkillers, avoidance of painful activities, thumb splintage and physiotherapy.
 It may take weeks or months to notice a gradual improvement and return to function.
 A steroid injection (e.g. cortisone) can be a very effective treatment; however, the pain-relieving effect will differ between individuals and will usually wear off with time (a good and common response would be 3-6 months of improved pain).

-Thumb base surgery is usually performed under general or regional anaesthesia.
-The potential risks of surgery (general and specific) will be discussed if surgery is an option.
-For a general overview regarding the risks of hand surgery read here.
-[LINK]
+Thumb base arthritis surgery is usually performed under general or regional anaesthesia.
+Click here for an overview of the different types of anaesthesia. and the general risks of hand surgery.
+The additional and specific risks associated with the different operations will be discussed if surgery is an option.

 Matthew offers all of the above treatments.
 At the current time, Matthew performs thumb base replacement in the NHS only.